AmSmart/FoodAI/README.md

 - Adding More Food classes
 - Diet Advice from Nutritionist
 - Improve UI
-- Data can be  crowd sourced to impove mAP
 - Recommendation can  be based on Food Quantity
-- plus type of malnutrition
+- Diet recommendation can be based on the type of malnutrition